dseller/DolDoc.NET/README.md

 **This is still heavily under development!**

+## Sponsors

 [<img src="https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.png" width="128" height="128">](https://jb.gg/OpenSourceSupport)

+Jetbrains has kindly provided me with a Jetbrains Rider open source license for developing this project.
+Thank you Jetbrains!

 ## Online Blazor proof of concept

 You can find a proof of concept of the DolDoc.NET formatting engine [here](http://dseller.github.io).

-Please note that at the time of writing, user input is not yet implemented.
-Also note that because DolDoc.NET is heavily under development, it is very unoptimized.
-This is extra apparent in the Blazor host.
+__The Blazor POC is a very old version of DolDoc.NET!
+Please use the native application from this repository instead.__

 ## Todo list

 - [x] Implement basic document rendering
 - [x] Implement forms
+- [x] Window compositor
+- [x] Renderer optimizations
+- [ ] Fix editor inaccuracies
 - [ ] Extend forms
 - [ ] Design and implement network protocol to allow it to be used as a remote TUI
-- [ ] Renderer optimizations
-- [ ] Implement HolyC compiler
+- [ ] Implement HolyC compiler + VM

-And more :)
+- [ ] Migrate away from OpenGL legacy

 ## Examples